ygt-ernsy/Simple-Django-Blog-Application/README.md

 🚀 Usage

-Create Blog Posts:

-Navigate to the admin panel at http://127.0.0.1:8000/admin/.
+Create Blog Posts: Navigate to the admin panel (/admin/), log in with your superuser, and create a few sample posts.

-Log in with the superuser credentials you created.

-In the "Posts" section, create 2-3 sample blog posts.

-Create a User Account:

-Navigate to the registration page at http://127.0.0.1:8000/posts/register/.

-Fill out the form to create a new user account.
+Register a User: Go to /posts/register/ to create a new user account.

-Log In and View Posts:

-Go to the login page at http://127.0.0.1:8000/posts/login/.

-Log in with your newly created user.
+Log In: Go to /posts/login/ and log in with your new user.
+You will be redirected to a welcome page that displays the "Quote of the Day."

-You will be redirected to a welcome page.
-From there, you can navigate to the main blog page to view the posts you created in the admin panel.
+View Posts: From the welcome page, you can navigate to the main blog page to see the protected list of posts.